Sisterhood in grief:

 This might be right for you if:

-• You are open to sharing your story of love and loss with other women and want to be supported by a community of like-minded souls as you dive deep in your understanding of grief and into your healing.
+• You are open to sharing your story with other women and want to be supported by a community of like-minded souls as you dive deep in your understanding of grief and into your healing.

 • You are willing and able to speak openly about difficult topics surround grief and loss.